 First thing is to get in touch via the contact page, call or text 07871 206660 or email email@example.com and we can book you in for a 30 minute consultation.
 I will get back to you as soon as I can but I try not to leave you waiting more than a couple of hours.

-Yes, I see children and adolescents in any of the settings; Wickham Market, Quay Place or Melton.
+Yes, I see children and adolescents in either of the settings; Wickham Market or Melton.
 The initial assessment would be with you and your child; every session after that would be with your child only.

 Where possible, I also work with children in their school, although this is subject to arrangement.
 If you would like to discuss the possibility of me working with your child at their school, please get in touch.
 I am always looking for different schools to work with.

 The counselling contract is with the parent, guardian or carer and this covers everything such as length of sessions, payment, cancellations, confidentiality and boundaries.
 As the young person is my client, we design our own contract together in a language that is appropriate for them.
 I will always respect the confidentiality and right to autonomy for the young person.